 Garnishments

-Writ of Garnishment: This type of Writ is served on a person or other entity that holds assets on behalf of the Defendant - usually the Defendant's bank.
-Upon service of the Writ of Garnishment, the Garnishee will "hold" those assets in the Garnishee's possession at the time of service of the Writ or at any item between the service of the Writ of Garnishment and Garnishee's Answer until there is an Order directing the Garnishee to disburse the funds.
+A writ of garnishment is served on a person or other entity that holds assets on behalf of the defendant, usually the defendant’s bank.
+Upon service of the writ of garnishment, the garnishee will hold those assets in the garnishee’s possession at the time of service of the writ or at any time between the service of the writ and the garnishee’s answer until there is an order directing the garnishee to disburse the funds.

-Continuing Writ of Garnishment Against Salary or Wages: This type of Writ is served on a person or other entity that owes the Defendant Salary or Wages - the Defendant's employer.
-The Garnishee will periodically withhold a portion of the Defendant's wages until the Judgment is satisfied, the Defendant is no longer employed by the Garnishee, or there is another Court Order.
+A continuing writ of garnishment is served on a person or other entity that owes the defendant salary or wages.
+The garnishee will periodically withhold a portion of the defendant’s wages until the judgment is satisfied, the defendant is no longer employed by the garnishee, or there is another court order addressing the garnishment.

 Forms